-However, given the fact that carp do not move about really fast, and so can’t actively chase and catch fish, plus the fact that they will mostly scavenge the bottom for food, it is extremely rare that carp actually feed on smaller fish.
+However, given the fact that carp do not move about really fast, and so can’t actively chase and catch fish, plus the fact that they will mostly scavenge the bottom for food, it is fairly rare that carp will actually feed on smaller fish.

 If they happen to eat a fish, and that is something I, as an angler, have observed multiple times while fishing, it is almost always one of the following scenarios that are taking place:

 - The carp are in a feeding frenzy among a school of smaller fish and simply happen to suck in one of them while feeding on the bottom.

 - While scavenging the bottom for food, carp will sometimes suck in a small dead fish that is lying on the bottom of the lake or river.

 However, I have heard of venues where the carp’s natural food resources are scarce.
 In those waters, it can often be observed that carp do, in fact, hunt and feed on both juvenile fish and fry.